rzymek/meteor-typescript-libs/README.md

 This project adds TypeScript definition files related to Meteor.
 It includes *meteor.d.ts* plus many others.
 These are definitions for Meteor 1.0.3.1, and they require TypeScript 1.4 or higher (to allow Union types).

 ## Why use TypeScript?
-[TypeScript](http://www.typescriptlang.org/) allows you to specify and enforce variable types and interfaces.
-A TypeScript-aware editor, like WebStorm, will provide you with code completion and code help/tips, real-time type-checking, and *informative* error information (e.g. a required property can't be found) -- all before deployment/runtime.
-TypeScript code is much more self-documenting than straight-up, uncommented JavaScript code.

-TypeScript also enables you to use some of the new features in the upcoming ECMAScript 6 release that have already been finalized in the spec, such as modules, rest arguments, and default arguments.
-Finally, TypeScript allows you to leverage some features found in other languages, such as generics.

-There is some time investment required to use TypeScript, and the benefits will probably outweigh the costs when a code base is large and will be refactored many times, and/or will be worked on by multiple developers.
+[TypeScript](http://www.typescriptlang.org/) enforces a *relaxed* static typing transpiler to Javascript.
+It is an opinionated attempt to build an elegant language on top of a crappy, yet popular platform.

 In general, TypeScript will NOT make JavaScript prettier (like CoffeeScript).
-However, it can help simplify JavaScript code in some ways by replacing previously some verbose patterns (e.g. replacing the Revealing Module Pattern with a TypeScript Module declaration).
+However, it can help simplify JavaScript programming for the many object oriented coders out there.
+TypeScript also provides transparent access to features only available in ECMAScript 6 and above.

 For further reading about TypeScript, please refer to the [TypeScript Handbook](http://www.typescriptlang.org/Handbook).

 ## Usage